oktaytuncay/Kubernetes/kubernetes.md

 1         <none>
 ```

-To check for revision 1, the first version the deployment was created
+To check for revision 1, the first version of the deployment was created.

 ```bash
 % kubectl rollout history deployment nginx --revision=1